linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/accelerator/README.md

 -----
-Cryogenic layout for a gradient of \siunit{31.5}{MV/m} (top) and \siunit{35}{MV/m} (bottom) \cite{Evans:2017rvt}. ``Module space'' indicates how many cryomodules can be physically installed, ``cryomodules'' and ``RF unit'' indicates the number of actually installed modules and klystrons (one klystron per 4.5 cryomodules). ``E gain'' indicates the energy gain in GeV. ``BC'', ``ML'', ``e+ inj'', ``e- inj'' and ``UND'' refer to the sections with need for liquid helium: bunch compressor, main linac, 5GeV boosters in the positron and electron source, and the positron source undulator section, respectively.
-PM$\pm8, 10, 12$ refer to access hall locations, ``C'' to cryo plants; meter numbers on top indicate the length of the corresponding section.}
+Cryogenic layout for a gradient of \siunit{31.5}{MV/m} (top) and \siunit{35}{MV/m} (bottom) \cite{Evans:2017rvt}.
+"Module space" indicates how many cryomodules can be physically installed, "cryomodules" and "RF unit" indicates the number of actually installed modules and klystrons (one klystron per 4.5 cryomodules).
+"E gain" indicates the energy gain in GeV.
+"BC", "ML", "e+ inj", "e- inj" and "UND" refer to the sections with need for liquid helium: bunch compressor, main linac, 5GeV boosters in the positron and electron source, and the positron source undulator section, respectively.
+PM$\pm8, 10, 12$ refer to access hall locations, "C" to cryo plants; meter numbers on top indicate the length of the corresponding section.}

 [<img src="figures/arxiv-1711-00568-fig-3-4.png" width="200" />](figures/arxiv-1711-00568-fig-3-4.pdf)[<img src="figures/arxiv-1711-00568-fig-3-7.png" width="200" />](figures/arxiv-1711-00568-fig-3-7.pdf)